I Need Help: UK Resources of Help & Support

 - Text "SHOUT" to 85258 to contact the Shout Crisis Text Line, or text "YM" if you're under 19

 - Veterans UK helpline.
 Freephone (UK only) 0808 1914 2 18, or e-mail firstname.lastname@example.org.

-If you're feeling suicidal or have an urge to self harm please dial 999 and ask for the police or ambulance service.
+If you're feeling suicidal or have the urge to self-harm please dial 999 and ask for the police or ambulance service.
 You can also visit your local A&E department.
 Don't hesitate in asking for help.

-If you need help for an alcohol problem, we have a wealth of resources within our platform.
-You can connect with likeminded others, here within Recoverlution.
+If you need help with an alcohol problem, we have a wealth of resources within our platform.
+You can connect with like-minded others, here within Recoverlution.
 You can also attend Alcoholics Anonymous meetings or SMART Recovery meetings.

 If you want to speak one-to-one with someone immediately about getting help for alcohol, please call the National Alcoholics Anonymous helpline free on 0800 9177 650.

 If you need help with a problem with any mood or mind-altering substance such as cocaine, prescription drugs, ketamine, alcohol or opiates, Cocaine Anonymous meetings can be accessed directly through Recoverlution.